Staten Island: Roads

 As of 2015, 82% of Staten Island households owned a car, the highest rate of any borough.
 Citywide, the rate was 45%.
 Unlike the other four boroughs, Staten Island has no large, numbered grid system for its roads.
 New Dorp's grid has a few numbered streets, but they do not intersect with any numbered avenues.
 Some neighborhoods organize their street names alphabetically.
-In addition to the island's highways (I-278, NY 440, Korean War Veterans Parkway), the borough's neighborhoods are connected by a number of heavily trafficked roads including Hylan Boulevard, the longest street in New York City.
+In addition to the island's highways (I-278, NY 440, Korean War Veterans Parkway), the borough's neighborhoods are connected by several heavily trafficked roads including Hylan Boulevard, the longest street in New York City.

 Public transit

 As of 2021, public transportation on the island is limited to: